gazebosim/gz-sim/tutorials/joint_controller.md

 2) Force mode:
 A user who wants to control joint velocity using a PID controller can use this mode.

-**Note**: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
+**Note**: This force mode is for the user who is looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
 For general testing purposes, velocity mode will give the best results.

 All the parameters related to this controller can be found \ref gz::sim::systems::JointController "here".